 Degree Advancement Standards

 To become accredited by the CoARC, degree advancement programs must be established either in accredited postsecondary institutions, by a consortium of which one member must be an accredited postsecondary institution, or in facilities sponsored by the U.S. military (as defined in Standard DA1.1).
-Sponsors must apply for accreditation as outlined in Section 2 of the CoARC’s Accreditation Policies and Procedures Manual.
+As outlined in Section 2 of the CoARC’s Accreditation Policies and Procedures Manual, Sponsors must apply for accreditation.

-All degree advancement students must be graduates of a CoARC-accredited Entry into Respiratory Care Professional Practice degree program prior to entry into the program.
+All degree advancement students must be graduates of a CoARC-accredited Entry into Respiratory Care Professional Practice degree program before entry into the program.

 Accreditation of degree advancement programs is a voluntary process that requires a comprehensive review of the program relative to these Standards.
 While the process is voluntary, it provides programs with external validation of their educational offering.
 Additionally, the process offers prospective degree advancement students one means by which they can judge the quality of the educational experience offered by the program.